Program of Excellence

 Hometown: Bashaw, AB

-This will mark Mikaela Reay's first season as a member of Team BC's bench staff.
-During the previous two seasons, she volunteered at both the POE Identification Camps and Provincial Camps.
+This will mark Mikaela Reay's second season as a member of Team BC's bench staff.
+Prior to her appointment as an assistant coach with Team BC, Reay volunteered at POE Identification Camps and Provincial Camps.

-Prior to joining OHA, Reay coached with the U15 AA Southern Express of the Alberta Female Hockey League during the 2021-22 season.
-She also coached with Hockey Alberta’s Development Program at the Alberta Challenge Cup in 2022.
+Prior to joining OHA, Reay coached with the Southern Express of the Alberta Female Hockey League during the 2021–22 season.
+She has also coached with Hockey Alberta’s Development Program at the Alberta Challenge Cup in 2022.

-The Bashaw, AB native played for the Northern Alberta Xtreme (CSSHL) and the University of Lethbridge (U Sports) where she obtained a Bachelor's degree in Health Science majoring in Addictions Counselling.
-She is currently obtaining a Masters of Arts' degree in Counselling Psychology from Yorkville University.
+The Bashaw, AB native played for the Northern Alberta Xtreme (CSSHL) and the University of Lethbridge (U SPORTS), from which she graduated with a Bachelor’s degree in Health Science, majoring in Addictions Counselling.
+She is currently obtaining a Master of Arts degree in Counselling Psychology from Yorkville University.

 Allan Russell, Video Coach